MarkUsProject/markus-autotesting/README.md

 ### Docker Content Trust (DCT)

 Docker Content Trust (DCT) is a security feature in Docker that ensures container images are trusted using digital signatures.
 Docker Content Trust is disabled by default in Docker clients.
-If somehow it was enabled you may receive an error like the following, for example when saving the Haskell assignment automated test settings.
+If somehow it was enabled you may receive an error like the following, for example when saving a Haskell assignment automated test settings.

 ```text
 No information from Hackage index, updating